ankur-lakhmara/Big-Omega-Extension/README.md

 - Click Load unpacked and choose the `build` folder in root of this project
 - Your extention is loaded sucessfully, you don't even need to click it, just go to any leetcode problem and extention will start working

+## Code References
+Special thanks to Huan Xu for this [leetcode-company-wise-problems-2022](https://github.com/hxu296/leetcode-company-wise-problems-2022/blob/main/data/leetcode_problems_and_companies.csv) csv file which helps our extension to unlock the information about which companies have asked the problem.

 ## Contributors
 - [Omkar Ajagunde](https://www.linkedin.com/in/omkarajagunde/)